 The prices of securities are derived from various sources, and do not necessarily represent the prices at which those securities could have been bought or sold.
 Although we attempt to use reliable sources of information, we can offer no assurance as to their accuracy, reliability or completeness.
 Prices are as of the date shown only and are not an offer by us or our affiliates to purchase or sell any instrument or enter into any transaction or a commitment by us or them to make such an offer.
 For exchange traded securities, the price reflects the closing price as of the last business day of your statement period, and generally bid prices for securities that are not exchange traded.
 Prices of securities not actively traded may not be available, and are indicated by N/A (not available).
 The markets for some fixed income and preferred securities may not be liquid, and prices may be approximations or estimates.
 For these and for securities that trade less frequently, we rely on outside pricing services and / or computerized pricing models, which cannot always give us actual market values.
 Prices may be based on: recent transactions or bids, if available; independent quotation services that use computerized valuation formulae to calculate prices based on institutional quantities; or estimates.
 As a result, yields to call and/or maturity may be estimates as well.
 Prices for non-institutional quantities of some fixed income securities are likely to be different than institutional prices.
 In the case of certain illiquid securitized products where we cannot obtain pricing from other sources, prices may reflect good faith estimates of market value (a mid-market level, a market bid and/or market ask, or any other price or estimate within a market spread) provided by our affiliates but do not necessarily represent levels where we or our affiliates might be willing to trade with you, the valuations on such affiliate’s own books and records or theoretical model-based valuations.
 In addition, these prices may vary significantly from indicative prices available from other sources or values determined for other purposes, such as the calculation of collateral or margin requirements.
 Annuity and insurance policy information and values are provided by the annuity or insurance company, and we are not responsible for the accuracy of this information.
 The amounts on this statement for limited partnerships are typically obtained from a third party or from the general partners unless we have obtained other information such as an independent appraisal.
 Since many partnership valuations are provided only annually, they do not always represent current values.
 Furthermore some securities, such as limited partnerships and non-traded REITs are illiquid and have no public markets, so the amounts shown on this statement may not equal the amounts you would receive if you sold or tendered your investment.
 The value of mutual fund shares is determined by multiplying the net asset value (NAV) by the number of shares or units held, as reported to us by the correspondent custodian.
 If we cannot obtain a price or estimate, N/A appears.

-Unless specifically disclosed in writing, investments and services offered through Morgan Stanley Smith Barney LLC are not insured by the FDIC, are not deposits or other obligations of, or guaranteed by, a bank and involve investment risks, including possible loss of principal amount invested.
+Unless specifically disclosed in writing, investments and services offered through Morgan Stanley are not insured by the FDIC, are not deposits or other obligations of, or guaranteed by, a bank and involve investment risks, including possible loss of principal amount invested.

-The proceeds from certain securities-based loan products may not be used to purchase, trade, or carry margin stock (or securities, with respect to Express CreditLine); repay margin debt that was used to purchase, trade or carry margin stock (or securities, with respect to Express CreditLine); and cannot be deposited into a Morgan Stanley Smith Barney LLC or other brokerage account.
+If the securities-based loan products is a “non-purpose loan product, the proceeds may not be used to purchase, trade, or carry margin stock (or securities, with respect to Express CreditLine); repay margin debt that was used to purchase, trade or carry margin stock (or securities, with respect to Express CreditLine); and cannot be deposited into a Morgan Stanley or other brokerage account.

-To be eligible for a securities-based loan, a client must have a brokerage account at Morgan Stanley Smith Barney LLC that contains eligible securities, which shall serve as collateral for the securities-based loan.
+To be eligible for a securities-based loan, a client must have a brokerage account at Morgan Stanley that contains eligible securities, which shall serve as collateral for the securities-based loan.